mia-platform/mlp/docs/50_deploy.md

 ## Await resources completion

 During the deploy phase resources are applied sequentially one after the other. `mlp` allows to wait for the completion of a resource using the annotation `mia-platform.eu/await-completion` on the specific resource to be awaited.
 The annotation value should be a duration string as expected by the [`time.ParseDuration`](https://pkg.go.dev/time#ParseDuration) function that specifies the time to wait for completion before a timeout error is triggered.

+The resources supported by this annotation:

-At the moment only `Job` resources support this annotation.
-Job resources using this annotation will be applied by `mlp` then the tool will listen to cluster events until the resource status becomes `Completed`.
+- **Job**: the resource will be applied by `mlp` then the tool will listen to cluster events until the job status becomes `Completed`